Big, bigger, Phuket

 Kata Noi is smaller and quieter than Kata Beach.

-At the northernmost end, along the rocks, there’s a great spot for snorkelling and the beach overall feels a bit more pristine.
+At the northernmost end, along the rocks, there’s a spot for snorkelling and the beach overall feels a bit more pristine.
 However, there are still quite a few hotels across the road that line the beach.

 Patong Beach – Busy area with more of everything